microsoft/playwright/docs/src/api/class-frame.md

 If the name is empty, returns the id attribute instead.

+:::note
-> **NOTE** This value is calculated once when the frame is created, and will not update if the attribute is changed later.
+This value is calculated once when the frame is created, and will not update if the attribute is changed later.
+:::note

 ## method: Frame.page
 - returns: <[Page]>